 This is how a passive true bypass is accomplished.

 On/Bypass Active Switching

 Active FET switching is common in most pedals although not as desirable as passive switching.
 Why?
 Because the active switching may not faithfully reproduce the same output as the input.
-To some this may not matter but for others that are serious about their sound will notice.
+To some this may not matter but for others that are serious about keeping their sound pure will notice.
 Having three or more active pedals in series and you may loose some quality.

 There is a transistor flip flop circuit that changes state when the pedal button is depressed.
 A flip flop is a two-state circuit that will change its logic output each time the pedal switch is depressed.
 The logic output turns one FET switch on at a time and not both.
 As you can see by the above block diagram the FET switches will pick up the audio from either the raw input or the effects output.

 The circuit below is exactly how the audio is switched.

 The theory behind the FET is as follows: The input (drain) and output (source) are usually biased at V/2 or half the 9 volt supply.
 When the gate is biased (turned) on, the FET conducts and acts like an audio switch.
 The drain and source can be swapped since the audio can flow either way.
 A typical N-CH Junction FET is a 2N5457, 2N5458, 2SK30ATM.
 Observe the proper pinouts on these devices.